 The tax not in dispute shall be payable at the time of filing the notice of objection and if the due date occurred earlier than the period of thirty days the tax not in dispute shall be payable on that due date; The amount of tax as finally determined after resolving the objection shall, if be lesser than the amount deposited with the Commissioner General, be repaid to the objector.
 In the case of the tax or duty assessed on imports, the entire amount assessed shall be reckoned to be not in dispute.

 Where and to whom the appeal should be lodged?

 Commissioner General under normal circumstances regarding appeals means:

-Commissioner for Customs, Large Taxpayer Department, and Domestic Revenue.
+Commissioner for Customs and excise, Commissioner for Large Taxpayers, and Commissioner for Domestic Revenue.
 However administration on appeals is exercised by Managers of the respective area of jurisdiction.

 Late filling of objection to tax assessment

 A taxpayer may fail to file an objection against tax assessment in time.
 However, the law still provides the chance for this person to file an objection after expiry of the period.
 The Commissioner may then admit or refuse the objection depending on the satisfaction or dissatisfaction with the reasons surrounding this lateness.